 This 18-minute documentary film explores the lives of Head Start children, parents, teachers, and alumni working to envision and create a better world for all Americans.
 Watch the film and you’ll get to know Head Start families throughout the country and see first-hand how the program has given more than 33 million Americans a head start on their education.

-The regular Policy Council Executive meeting will be held via teleconference on Thursday, January 30 at 5 pm.
+The regular Policy Council Executive meeting will be held via Zoom on Thursday, June 24, 2021 at 4:00.
+Agenda

 Non Discrimination Policy Statement:

 It is the policy of CESA #11 Head Start to provide equality of opportunity for all persons seeking to enroll in programming.
 CESA 11 prohibits discrimination because of race, color, religion, sex, national origin, handicap, age, sexual preference, marital status, arrest or conviction record, or any other protected class status in all aspects of programs, practices, and operation; and to promote the full realization of equal opportunity in services.